 What are dog and cat parasites?

-Healthy pets infested with low numbers of endoparasites may not show any symptoms.
-But endoparasites can cause a multitude of problems, from intestinal problems and hair problems, to serious illness and even sudden death, as is the case with heartworm.
-Some common cat endoparasites are zoonotic and can also put humans at risk.
+Healthy pets with only a small number of internal parasites may not show any symptoms.
+However, internal parasites can cause a wide variety of problems, from intestinal and fur issues to serious illnesses and even sudden death, such as heartworm disease.
+Some common cat internal parasites are zoonotic and can also infect humans.

-Ticks, mites and fleas are the external parasites we should worry about in cats.
-Let’s take a quick look at them and the threats they pose.
+Ticks, mites, and fleas are some of the external parasites we should be wary of in cats.
+Let’s take a brief look at them and the dangers they pose.

-Sand mice they are often found in southern Europe and carry a protozoan parasite responsible for the disease called leishmaniasis.
-For dogs, sandflies represent a serious, potentially fatal problem and can also affect humans.
-Did you know that although sandflies are mostly found in southern Europe, they have also recently been discovered in more northern countries such as Germany?
+Sandflies are common in Southern Europe.
+They transmit a single-celled parasite that causes leishmaniasis.
+Sandflies are a serious, even potentially fatal, problem for dogs, and they can also infect humans.
+Did you know?
+While sandflies are primarily found in Southern Europe, they have recently been discovered in more northern countries like Germany.

-Fleas they are tiny wingless, blood-sucking insects with bodies flattened on the sides and which can jump up to 160 times their body length with the help of their powerful legs!
-Fleas are widespread throughout Europe, except northern Scandinavia and the highest points of the Alps and Pyrenees.
-This parasite is quite common among cats, dogs and small domestic mammals, but not even birds are immune to it.
-Flea bites cause itching and scratching; Fleas also bite humans, which is especially concerning because they can transmit dangerous diseases to both humans and animals, such as bartonellosis or cat scratch fever.
-These parasites can be very unpleasant for both the pet and the owner and can affect the relationship between owner and pet .
+Fleas are tiny, wingless, blood-sucking insects with flattened bodies.
+Their powerful legs allow them to leap distances up to 160 times their body length!
+Fleas are widespread throughout Europe, except in the highest altitudes of Northern Europe and the Alps and Pyrenees.
+These parasites are common on cats, dogs, and small pets, and even birds are not immune.
+Fleas cause itching and scratching.
+Fleas also bite humans, which is particularly concerning because they can transmit dangerous diseases such as Bartonella or cat scratch disease to both humans and animals.
+These parasites can cause considerable inconvenience to pets and their owners and can damage the relationship between humans and animals.

-Since fleas survive indoors without any problems, they can easily infest the entire house and are difficult to eliminate.
-In fact, only adult fleas live in the fur of animals; They spend 95% of their lives as immature insects, hiding in all corners of the house.
-To ensure you are safe, we recommend an annual check for these pests.
+Because fleas are very easy to live indoors, they can infest an entire house and are difficult to eradicate.
+In fact, only adult fleas infest animal fur.
+They spend 95% of their lives as larvae, hiding in various corners of the house.
+For safety, we recommend checking for fleas annually.

 Mites under the microscope

-Knowing the risks related to parasites, this is the best way to protect the health of dogs and cats.
+Understanding the risks posed by parasites is the best way to protect the health of your dog and cat.

-For detailed information on the risks our pets face, the risks that are accelerated by rising global temperatures, and how to protect your pets, download and read our Pest Guide.
+For more information on the risks to pets, the increasing risks of rising global temperatures, and how to protect your pet, please see our pest control guide.

 latest posts published